 Normally, there is no need to edit launch configurations, as the default settings created by the IDE will be suitable.
 However, in some circumstances, you may need to manage them - typically under direction from an FAQ.
 In such cases this can be done via the "Launch Configurations" entry on the context sensitive menu available from the Project Explorer view...

-Note: to view the contents or edit an existing launch configuration file, you can also simply double click it.
+Note: to view the contents or edit an existing launch configuration file, you can also simply double click to open an edit view.

 A number of options are available here:

 Edit...